imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

     - Leverage anonymous functions for concise, reusable logic
     - Apply lambda functions to create custom transformations and filters
     - Promote simplicity and universality in code design

+## When to Avoid Functional Programming
+Many words have been said about the benefits of functional programming, but it's not always the best approach for every situation.
+Here are some scenarios where functional programming might not be the ideal choice:
+1. **Performance-critical applications**
+    - Functional programming can introduce overhead due to its emphasis on immutability and statelessness
+    - Imperative programming might be more suitable for performance-critical tasks where fine-grained control is essential
+2. **Complex state management**
+    - Functional programming might not be the best choice for applications with complex state management requirements
+    - Object-oriented programming or procedural programming might offer better solutions for managing state and interactions between objects
+3. **Legacy codebases**
+    - Transitioning a large legacy codebase to a functional programming paradigm can be challenging and time-consuming
+    - It might be more practical to maintain the existing codebase using the current paradigm rather than refactoring it entirely

 ## Conclusion
 **Function programming** offers simplicity and elegance in code design, but it's not always the best approach.